gichukipaul/DVT-Weather-App/README.md

 ## Features
 - Current Weather: Fetches current weather data based on the user's location.
 - Weather Forecast: Provides a 5-day weather forecast with daily details.
-- Search new locations and get weather forecast.
+- Search new locations and get weather forecasts.
 - Error Handling: Provides meaningful error messages using alerts in case of failures.

 ## Usage
 - Launch the app, and it will request the user's location.
 Once granted, the app will fetch the current weather and forecast data based on the user's coordinates.
-If there's any error (such as no location access or network issues), an alert will be presented.
+An alert will be presented if there is any error (such as no location access or network issues).

 ## Architecture
-This project follows a MVVM (Model-View-ViewModel) architecture with the following components:
+This project follows an MVVM (Model-View-ViewModel) architecture with the following components:

 - Model: Represents the weather data (WeatherResponse, ForecastResponse).
 - View: Displays the weather data to the user.
+The Main view is Programmatic UIKit and the rest are SwiftUI
 - ViewModel: Manages the data fetching, provides data to the view, and handles errors.
 - Combine: Used for handling asynchronous data fetching and combining the results of multiple API calls (weather and forecast).
-- Custom Error Handling: Errors are modeled using enums and displayed to the user via alerts.
+- Custom Error Handling: Errors are modelled using enums and displayed to the user via alerts.
 - Error Handling: - The project uses a custom error enum to handle errors more effectively.

 ## Acknowledgements